caltechlibrary/corsproxy/admin/README.md

     npm install cors-anywhere
     ```

-4. Change the user and group of everything to match the proxy user:
+4. Change the user and group of everything to match the proxy user's group:

     ``` shell
     cd /home/corsproxy